MVP-Harry/SoundnessBench/README.md

 ## Contact
 Please reach out to us if you have any questions or suggestions.
 You can submit an issue or pull request, or send an email to [hzhou27@g.ucla.edu](mailto:hzhou27@g.ucla.edu).

 Thank you for your interest in SoundnessBench.
-We hope that our work will serve as a valuable resource for developers building and improving NN verifiers in the future
+We hope that our work will serve as a valuable resource for developers building and improving NN verifiers in the future.